 There is no doubt the coronavirus outbreak has changed the world.
 The food industry has also been affected – but, perhaps, for the better.
 “Employees are starting to catch on to what we knew for years,” told us an anonymous source inside the food industry.
 “While in the past, they didn’t understand why they should wash their hands and overlooked a major part of procedures, employees in the food industry today understand that they have a responsibility towards the consumer.”

-It’s not only the customer receiving the end product who employees are worried about, though.
+It’s not only the customer receiving the end product that employees are worried about, though.
 “They’re worried about catching the virus themselves, about passing it on to their families, and as a result, they’re washing hands more than ever before.”

 The source added, “Nowadays, food might be the cleanest it’s ever been.”
 The coronavirus outbreak has shown employees what managers have tried to make them understand through protocols for years.
 It’s helped the food industry as a whole step up to the challenge of creating safer, more hygienic products, foods, and meals.
 Although we hope a vaccine or a cure for COVID-19 will be available in the near future, the coronavirus has shown us that hand hygiene is more than just a passing fad – it has to do with human lives everywhere.